 Investors should note that interest on Notes linked to or which reference a SOFR rate will be calculated and paid in accordance with the detailed provisions of the Conditions and the applicable Final Terms.
-In particular (i) where the Interest Determination Date in respect of an Interest Accrual Period falls before the end of that Interest Accrual Period, the interest payable in respect of that Interest Accrual Period will not reflect any increase (or decrease) in the underlying daily SOFR rate after that Interest Determination Date and (ii) if the Observation Method specified in the applicable Final Terms is Payment Delay, interest will be paid after the end of the Interest Period for which it has been calculated (for each Interest Period other than the final Interest Period).
+In particular (i) where the Interest Determination Date in respect of an Interest Accrual Period falls before the end of that Interest Accrual Period, the interest payable in respect of that Interest Accrual Period will not reflect any increase (or decrease) in the underlying daily SOFR rate after that Interest Determination Date and (ii) if SOFR Payment Delay is specified in the applicable Final Terms as the relevant Compound SOFR Average, interest will be paid after the end of the Interest Period for which it has been calculated (for each Interest Period other than the final Interest Period).